MicrosoftDocs/dynamics-365-fraud-protection/content/manage-cosmos-db-lists.md

 | `Miguel@proseware.com` |
 | `Tyler@contoso.com` |

 However, you can use additional columns to hold values that are relevant to the key.
-For example, instead of using two separate lists, you can combine the same information into one multicolumn list, as shown here.
+For example, instead of using two separate lists, you can combine the same information into one multi-column list, as shown here.

 | Email address | Status |
 |---------------|--------|